foss-scribe/portfolio/content/about.md

 I'm more active online under my *nom de plume* [Chris Rosser](https://chrisrosser.net), under which I write and serialise fantasy stories to a membership of 350 readers.
 I have published two novellas and am currently drafting my my first full-length novel.

-In addition to my [author website](https://chrisrosser.net), you can also find some of the writing on [Medium](https://chrisrosser.medium.com) where I blog about topics that tickle my creative and technical interests.
+In addition to my [author website](https://chrisrosser.net), you can also find some of my writing on [Medium](https://chrisrosser.medium.com) where I blog about topics that tickle my creative and technical interests.

 ## This site